 Hints About Eggs.
 Eggs when boiling, frequently burst.
-This is caused by their being too full of air and may be prevented by pricking one end with a height.
-At the base is a bar of black needle before putting them into the water, which makes an outlet for the
+This is caused by their being too full of air and may be prevented by pricking one end with a needle before putting them into the

 Eggs become unwholesome if kept in refrigerators; a fungus forms in them which is easily found by the miscroscope, although it is not noticeable to the taste.